tio/tio/README.md

 $ tio bCC2
 ```
 Note: The TID is unique and will stay the same as long as your USB serial port
-device plugs into the same USB topology (same ports, same hubs, etc.).
-This way
+device plugs into the same USB topology (same ports, same hubs, same
-it is possible for tio to successfully reconnect to the same device.
+connections, etc.).
+This way it is possible for tio to successfully reconnect
+to the same device.

 Connect automatically to first new appearing serial device:
 ```